-The following table presents the carrying value, gross of the related allowance for loan losses, of our nonperforming loans.
-See Note 2-Summary of Significant Accounting Policies to the Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2015 for further information on the criteria for classification as nonperforming.
+As of March 31, 2017 and December 31, 2016, we had nonperforming residential loans with a carrying value of \$0.4 million, gross of the related allowance for loan losses.
+See Note 2-Summary of Significant Accounting Policies to the Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2016 for further information on the criteria for classification as nonperforming.